LukeDischiave/DatapathCapture/README.md

 1.)
 Simply run the batch file

-The script captures YUV444p video at a constant quality rate of 14, with the original source framerate intact.
+The script captures YUV444p video at a constant quality rate of 14 for NTSC, and 13 for PAL.
+The original source framerate remains intact.
 Audio bitrate is 240kb/s and sample rate is 48k.
-It's nearly lossless quality
+It's result is effectively lossless quality.

 ### Capture_NTSC:
 Designed to capture footage from a Japanese/American Nintendo 64 console